nomad-coe/nomad/docs/setup.md

 ## Introduction
 The nomad infrastructure consists of a series of nomad and 3rd party services:
-- nomad handler (python): a small daemon that triggers processing after upload
 - nomad worker (python): task worker that will do the processing
 - nomad api (python): the nomad REST API
 - nomad gui: a small server serving the web-based react gui
 - proxy: an nginx server that reverse proxyies all services under one port
-- minio: a object storage interface to all files
 - elastic search: nomad's search and analytics engine
 - mongodb: used to store processing state
 - rabbitmq: a task queue used to distribute work in a cluster